WordPress Popular Posts is a highly customizable widget that displays the most popular posts on your blog.

-If you're having problems with WPP, my suggestion would be try disabling all other plugins first and then re-enable each one to make sure there are no conflicts.
-Checking the Support Forum is also a good idea as chances are that someone else has already posted something about it (and if not, you are always welcome to create a new thread).
+If you're having problems with WPP, my first suggestion would be try disabling all other plugins and then re-enable each one to make sure there are no conflicts.
+Also, try switching to a different theme and see if the issue persists.
+Checking the Support Forum and the issue tracker is also a good idea as chances are that someone else has already posted something about it.
 Remember: read first.
 It'll save you (and me) time.

 If you go to wp-admin > Settings > WordPress Popular Posts > Tools, you'll find two buttons that should do what you need: Clear cache and Clear all data.
-The first one just wipes out what's in cache (Last 24 hours, Last 7 Days, Last 30 Days), keeping the historical data (All-time) intact.
+The first one just wipes out what's in cache (Last 24 hours, Last 7 Days, Last 30 Days, etc.), keeping the historical data (All-time) intact.
 The latter wipes out everything from WordPress Popular Posts data tables - even the historical data.
 Note that this cannot be undone so proceed with caution.

 Yes, but there are no predefined styles (well, almost).
 WordPress Popular Posts will first look into your current theme's folder for the wpp.css file and use it if found so that any custom CSS styles made by you are not overwritten, otherwise will use the one bundled with the plugin.

-Requires: 2.8 or higher
+Requires: 3.8 or higher

-Compatible up to: 3.4.2
+Compatible up to: 4.2.2

-Last Updated: 2013-5-15
+Last Updated: 2015-4-27

-20 of 45 support threads in the last two months have been resolved.
+33 of 43 support threads in the last two months have been resolved.

 Got something to say?
 Need help?